The Lloyd House Wednesday Night Salon WEEKLY

 We need foods, not just any foods, but healthy nutrient-dense foods to live.

 I say, small farm families need 'wealthy return-dense' food systems to stay solvent.
-Small farms and small farm organizations
+Small farms and small farm organizationsneed for their pricing to reflect the actual costs of services/products provided.

-How long do we think we can take without giving b
+How long do we think we can take without giving back?

 Do we really know what food costs?